 I navigated my late-in-life college years without dad in any aspect of my life.
 It was weird.
 After years of togetherness, we were not together.
 Though I love my mother dearly, dad and I are peas in a pod.
 We’re gregarious, we’ve never met a stranger, we’re silly, we’re dramatic, we’re wild, we’re story tellers and writers, we’re emotional, we overwork, we overperform – we’re…us.

 For years I was mad at him.
 Just mad.
 Mad like the kind of mad you are when someone hurts you because they’re hurt and only know how to be mad.
 I resented him.
 I mole-hilled all the things he’d ever ‘done’ to me – all the ways he’d ever hurt me – into one giant unnavigable mountain.
 And I stewed.
-Several years later dad called.
-Though we reconciled (I simply am unable to hold grudges – even if I wanted to), I thought about the history of our relationship frequently after that, not so much because it needed fixing, but more so out of a distinct need to analyze it well enough to make sure I understood it.
-I had to.
-Even before Dave and I had kids together, I realized I needed to know how to define my role as a parent – what I would do, what I wouldn’t do, what would be important, what wouldn’t be so important.

-And so it is that for years I’ve slowly been coming to the understanding that I can’t judge the actions of my parents from the perceptions of youth.
+And so it is that for years I’ve slowly been coming to the understanding that I can’t judge the actions of my parents from the perceptions of my youth.
 Today, with three kids still (barely) at home, I run from one project to the next, hearing myself say, “I can’t be home tonight I have a meeting”, while simultaneously hearing a scratched recording of Cat’s in The Cradle playing in my head.

 Though I chose to homeschool my kids early on in their lives and have had the joy (and trauma) of having my children with me 24/7, I still find myself looking at them and wondering what they’ll think of me when they’re older and have children of their own.
 Will they think of me like I thought of my father all those years ago?
 Am I here for them, but not here for them because I’m always on a project?
 Am I so unpredictable that one minute I’m the mom from hell and the next minute the best thing since sliced bread?